 One of the hardest things about getting assistance with your interfaith relationship is making the move to ask for that assistance.
 What the devil will it be LIKE to talk to someone?
 I thought it would be helpful for you to hear what other folks have said about the experience of working with me.
-One note, if you are not in the San Francisco Bay Area that’s OK, we can “meet” by Skype or phone.
-If you do live in the area, we can meet in person OR Skype or phone.
+One note, if you are not in the San Francisco Bay Area that’s OK, we can “meet” online or phone.
+If you do live in the area, we can still meet in person OR Zoom or phone.

 I find it helps to know what someone looks like, so I’m including a photo of myself.

 And now people’s comments on working with me.